ncn-foreigners/singleRcaptureExtra/README.md

 # singleRcaptureExtra
-Small package with methods for VGAM, countreg and brms
+Small package with methods for VGAM, countreg